tapestry-tool/tapestry-wp/README.md

 ### Build & Deployment

-If you are editing the code, follow these instructions to build a new plugin zip file:
+To build a new plugin zip file with your local edits:
-- CD into the `templates/vue` directory and enter: `npm install && npm run build`
+- CD into the `templates/vue` directory and run: `npm install && npm run build`
 - Open up `tapestry.php` and set `$TAPESTRY_USE_DEV_MODE` to `FALSE`
 - You can safely delete:
   - All hidden files in the root directory